UKHomeOffice/adegnanCfTest-/README.md

 # adegnanCfTest-
 Cloud Foundry Testing

+## Getting started

+Assuming you've already recieved the email with your credntials in it, you'll want to install the cloudfoundry-cli package; This can be found herehttps://github.com/cloudfoundry/cli.
+Following that, as suggested, login and change your password using the following two commands:-

+- cf login
+- cf passwd

 ## Notes on Crippledness

 I don't have permission to do the following commands
-- cf create-service-broker (this is how we add more services, I believe)
+- cf create-service-broker -  This, I believe, is how we add more services, We'd need this if we want to actually give people the ability to make their own services